Quantum Simulation of Lattice Gauge Theories on Superconducting Circuits: Quantum Phase Transition and Quench Dynamics: Quench dynamics

 We firstly study the case of small transverse fields.
 We find that the $s$ charge can spread to the whole system after a quantum quench as shown in Fig.~\ref{fig_4}(a).
 To pursue how the $s$ charge spreads, we calculate $R(t) = \sum_j^L|j-\frac{L+1}{2}|\rho_j(t)$~\cite{Kim2013}, which is the average distance to the initial position for the $s$ charge.
 As demonstrated in Fig.~\ref{fig_4}(b), one can find that $R(t) \propto \sqrt{t-t_0}$ in the intermediate-time regime, where $t_0$ is a time shift resulted from the relaxation at the beginning.
-Thus, the spreading of the $s$ charge is diffusive after a quick relaxation under the weak transverse field, see the phenomenological discussion in Appendix.~\ref{App4}.
+Thus, the spreading of the $s$ charge is diffusive after a quick relaxation under the weak transverse field.
+In fact, the initial state, in this case, is far away from the ground state, which makes the system thermalize.
+Therefore, $\tau$ sector can be considered as a random scatting potential of $s$ sector after the relaxation leading to a diffusive spreading of $s$ charge.

 For the large transverse field, the propagation of the $s$ charge is very different.
-As shown in Fig.~\ref{fig_4}(c), one can find that the $s$ charge exhibits a light-cone-like spreading at long time rather than diffusion when $h=2$.
-The corresponding propagation velocity is much smaller than that for the $h=0$ case.
-In the time interval $t\lesssim6$ the dynamics of $s$ almost freezes.
-At a much larger time scale, there is next-nearest-neighbor (NNN) hopping.
-During the whole quench process, the hopping between NN cells almost vanishes, although the corresponding two qubits are resonant, i.e., have the same frequency.
-In fact, this quench process locates at the low-energy regime, and the corresponding dynamical behavior is consistent with the enlarged unit cells in the ground state, see Appendix.~\ref{App4}.
+When $h=2$, ss shown in Fig.~\ref{fig_4}(c), one can find that the $s$ charge exhibits a light-cone-like spreading at long time rather than diffusion.
+In the case of a strong transverse field, the system locates a low-energy regime during the quench dynamics, so that the system fails to thermalization.
+Therefore, the $s$ charge cannot exhibit a diffusive transport.
+The detailed phenomenological discussion about these two distinct spreading types between small and large transverse fields can be found in Supplementary Materials.
+In addition, we can also find that the corresponding propagation velocity is much smaller than that for the $h=0$ case (In this case, the effective Hamiltonian is $XY$ model, so the velocity is about $2g_e$~\cite{Yan2019}.).
+Meanwhile, the hopping of the $s$ spin between NN cells is strongly suppressed, although there only exist NN hopping terms of $s$ spins in the effective Hamiltonian $\hat H_f$.
+Instead, the $s$ spin almost exhibits a next-nearest-neighbor (NNN) hopping.
+In the following discussion, we will demonstrate that this suppression of NN propagation $s$ spin is closely related confinement induced by emergent gauge invariance.
 Furthermore, we also present the curves of $R(t)$ for different $h$ in Fig.~\ref{fig_4}(d).
 One can find there is a clear transition from diffusive to ballistic spreading around $h=1.3$ which is close to $h_c$.
 Therefore, the spreading of $s$ provides a dynamical signature of the spontaneous translational symmetry breaking.